Generalised quantum speed limit for arbitrary time-continuous evolution: QSL for arbitrary quantum evolution

 Now, using Eq.~\eqref{FSM} and Eq.~\eqref{SWE} we can obtain the quantum evolution speed of the state $|\Psi(t)\rangle$ on the projective Hilbert space $\mathcal{P}(\cal{H})$ as given by

 where $\Delta H(t) = \sqrt{\langle \Psi (t)| H(t)^2|\Psi(t)\rangle - (\langle \Psi (t)| H(t)|\Psi(t)\rangle )^2}$ is the fluctuation in the Hamiltonian of the system.

 Thus, the quantum system moves away from the initial state whose speed is governed by the fluctuation in the Hamiltonian.
-After integrating the above equation with respect to time, we obtain the total distance that the state travels in time as measured by the Fubini-Study distance which is given by
+Integrating the above equation with respect to time gives the total distance travelled by the state as

 where $\overline{\Delta H(t)}=\frac{1}{T} \int^T_0 \Delta H(t) dt$.

 Therefore, the time required for the state to evolve from $|\Psi(0)\rangle$ to $|\Psi(T)\rangle$ is given by

 Using the generalised QSL, we find that